KiranArun/Reinforcement_Learning-101-demo/README.md

   - if you downloaded the ZIP, extract it on your local machine and rename the folder to the name of this repo

-**2. Go to google drive, and upload this folder from your local machine**
+**2. Go to Google Drive, and upload this folder from your local machine**

+**3. Get the log directory and move to the uploaded Drive folder**

+  - click [here](https://drive.google.com/drive/folders/1-MoPlNCasBnr7SPLSL22g26YPQHE1UUR?usp=sharing), and move logdir into drive folder (Reinforcement_Learning-101-demo/)

-**3. From Drive, open a notebook file with Colaboratory**
+**4. From Drive, open a notebook file with Colaboratory**

   - Double-click some `*.ipynb` file, then choose _Connected Apps - Colaboratory_

   - If Colaboratory is not shown, you'll have to first add it from _Open With_, then search _Colab_, then connect.
 Choose https://colab.research.google.com

-**4. From Colab, select runtime, change runtime type, and set hardware accelerator to GPU**
+**5. From Colab, select runtime, change runtime type, and set hardware accelerator to GPU**

   - If it won't allocate one, that's fine (it'll just be a bit slower)

   - if you are using the GPU, it may well run out of GPU memory, so you'll have to change back to CPU

-**5. if you dont have any model checkpoints, you will have to run A3C_workshop_part2.ipynb first**

-  - colab isn't optimal to train as the vm stops at 12 hours

-  - it's also hard to get the checkpoints off into your local machine or drive

-  - if you're are taking part in my workshop, I will provide checkpoints from a training session that I did locally

 ---